mohamed-khaled20/MLops/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The main purpose of this project is to learn how to design web API for covid-19 detection based on x-ray images.
-API is deployed and exposed to the client on heroku.
+The main purpose of this project is to design web server for covid-19 detection based on x-ray images.
+Server is deployed and exposed to the client on heroku.

+* The server can be found in [app.py](app.py)
+* Deployment was done on [heroku](https://www.heroku.com/) since it support continous deployment by providing the option to link the app to specific github repo
+* Server can be found [https://khaled-covid19-mlops.herokuapp.com](https://khaled-covid19-mlops.herokuapp.com)

 ### Built With